gammapy/gammapy/docs/references.rst

 for multi-mission gamma-ray likelihood analysis:

-- `Gammalib`_ /`ctools`_ is a C++ package with Python wrapper, similar to the Fermi-LAT ScienceTools, that uses the same input file formats as Gammapy.
+- `Gammalib`_ /`ctools`_ is a C++ package with Python wrapper, similar to the Fermi-LAT ScienceTools, that to a large degree uses the same input data formats as Gammapy.
-- 3ML is a Python package that uses existing packages (e.g. the Fermi-LAT ScienceTools or the HAWC software) to deal with the data and IRFs and compute the likelihood for a given model.
+* `3ML`_ is a Python package that uses existing packages (e.g. the Fermi-LAT ScienceTools or the HAWC software) to deal with the data and IRFs and compute the likelihood for a given model.

 So there is some overlap of Gammapy with other efforts, but as mentioned in  :ref:`about-overview` the scope